 The IBCF interacts with the VERIFICATION AS when all of the following are true:

-- Intra-CSP session verfication is not required.
+- Intra-CSP session verification is not required.

 - CSP choice for verification is IBCF.

 The IBCF also interacts with the VERIFICATION AS for an IMS emergency session callback when the CSP choice for verification for emergency callback session is IBCF.